-Prospectus: Contents of Prospectus - Statement in lieu of prospectus-Consequences of Misstatements in prospectus - Kinds of share and Debentures.
-(16 Hours)
+Prospectus: Contents of Prospectus -Statement in lieu of prospectus-Consequences of Misstatements in prospectus-Kinds of share and Debentures.
+(16Hours)

-Members of a Company: Meaning and Definition - Who can become a Member? - Rights of the Members - Liabilities of the Members - Termination of Membership -Company management-Appointment, rights and duties of Managerial Personnel-Meetings-Resolutions.
+Members of a Company: Meaning and Definition - Who can become a Member? - Rights of the Members - Liabilities of the Members - Termination of Membership -Company management-Appointment, rights and duties of Managerial Personnel-Meetings-Resolutions Directors-Meeting and resolutions.

 Winding up: Concept and modes of Winding up of company-Types of Winding up-Consequences of Winding up.
 Whistle blowing: Concept and Mechanism.
-(16 Hours)
+(16Hours)